Understanding The 4 Types of PCOS, and How To Identify Yours

 Every woman with PCOS will experience PCOS differently.

-It is important to note that these PCOS types are not 100% recognized in scientific literature.
+It is important to note that these PCOS types are not 100% recognised in scientific literature.
 You’re never going to have your doctor tell you that you have XYZ type of PCOS.
 They will simply diagnose you with the umbrella term of PCOS.

 Researchers and doctors all agree that there are many drivers that result in the symptoms that a woman with PCOS may experience.
 But, what is not known is why certain women with PCOS present differently than others.